 Bfs

-There's a total of 2 notes.
+There's a total of 2 notes tagged with "Bfs".

 Single Source Shortest Path (SSSP) in a graph

 Given a weighted graph $G$ with $V$ vertices and $E$ edges, where all the weights are non-negative, and a source vertex $s$, the single-source shortest path problem consists of finding the distance from $s$ to all other vertices.
+In this article, I describe the problem in a weighted and unweighted graph, as well as implementations using BFS for unweighted graphs and Dijkstra's algorithm for weighted graphs using an array and a priority queue.

 Traversal of graphs

 There are many ways to traverse a graph.
 For example, through breadth-first search and depth-first search.
 Exploring it with a breadth-first search has interesting properties, like implicitly computing the distance from a source $s$ to all the reachable vertices.
 Exploring it with a depth-first search has properties related to edges, like finding back edges, forward edges, and cross edges.
+This article has implementations for both BFS and DFS.